 2.1.
-WSMO definition

-Web services are semantically described by providing a high level declarative specification of Web service functionality and non-functional properties in order to facilitate automatic discovery, composition and invocation of Web Services.
-Two prominent models in semantic Web service descriptions are Web Service Modelling Ontology (WSMO) [2] and Web Ontology Language for Services (OWL-S) [3].
-There also exist other special purpose languages for the semantic description of Web services, such as DIANE Service Description (DSD) language [15] and Semantic Annotation for WSDL and XML schema (SAWSDL) [30].
+WSMO Definition.
+Web services are semantically described by providing a high level declarative specification of Web service functionality and nonfunctional properties in order to facilitate automatic discovery, composition, and invocation of Web Services.
+Two prominent models in semantic Web service descriptions are Web Service Modelling Ontology (WSMO) [3] and Web Ontology Language for Services (OWL-S) [4].
+There also exist other special purpose languages for the semantic description of Web services, such as DIANE Service Description (DSD) language [14] and Semantic Annotation for WSDL and XML schema (SAWSDL) [15].

-WSMO comprises four core elements, namely ontology, goal, Web service, and mediator.
-Ontology is defined as a formal, explicit specification of a shared conceptualization [28].
-In the context of semantic Web services, ontology provides a common vocabulary to denote the types in the form of classes or concepts, properties and interrelationships of concepts in a domain.
-Goal describes what the requester can provide, and what it expects from a Web service.
-Web service description represents different functional and non-functional features of a deployed Web service.
-Finally, Mediator handles heterogeneity problems that possibly arise between goals, Web services and ontologies.
+WSMO comprises four core elements, namely, ontology, goal, Web service, and mediator.
+Ontology is defined as a formal, explicit specification of a shared conceptualization [16].
+In the context of semantic Web services, ontology provides a common vocabulary to denote the types in the form of classes or concepts, properties, and interrelationships of concepts in a domain.
+Goal describes what the requester can provide and what it expects from a Web service.
+Web service description represents different functional and nonfunctional features of a deployed Web service.
+Finally, Mediator handles heterogeneity problems that possibly arise between goals, Web services, and ontologies.

 2.2.
-F-logic and FLORA-2
+F-Logic and FLORA-2.
 F-Logic (frame logic) is a powerful logic language with object modelling capabilities.
 It is used as a foundation for object-oriented logic programming and knowledge representation.
-Two popular reasoners of F-Logic are FLORA-2 and OntoBroker [13].
-Our proposed intelligent agent for semantic Web service discovery uses the FLORA- 2 reasoning engine.
+Two popular reasoners of F-Logic are FLORA-2 and OntoBroker [17].
+Our proposed intelligent agent for semantic Web service discovery uses the FLORA-2 reasoning engine.
 FLORA-2 is considered as a comprehensive object-based knowledge representation and reasoning platform.
-The implementation of FLORA-2 is based on a set of run-time libraries and a compiler to translate a unified language of F-logic [10], HiLog [18], and Transaction Logic [14, 17] into tabled Prolog code [11].
-Basically, FLORA-2 supports a programing language that is a dialect of F-logic including numerous extensions that involves a natural way to do meta-programming in the style of HiLog, logical updates in the style of Transaction Logic and a form of defeasible reasoning described in [29].
+The implementation of FLORA-2 is based on a set of run-time libraries and a compiler to translate a unified language of F-Logic [12], HiLog [18], and Transaction Logic [19, 20] into tabled Prolog code [13].
+Basically, FLORA-2 supports a programing language that is a dialect of F-Logic including numerous extensions that involves a natural way to do meta-programming in the style of HiLog, logical updates in the style of Transaction Logic, and a form of defeasible reasoning described in [21].

 2.3.
-Our logical semantic Web service discovery framework
+Our Logical Semantic Web Service Discovery Framework.
 In general, Web service discovery is the process of finding appropriate Web services with respect to the user request and ranking of discovered services based on user preference.
 Our discovery framework receives WSMO goal descriptions and WSMO Web service descriptions, all coded in F-Logic, along with related mediators and ontologies as input entities and for each goal returns an ordered list of Web services that can satisfy the needs of the goal.